aogriffiths/relay/relay-specification.md

 directly to Subscribers.

-* __Many Hubs:__ Hubs can send updates to other Hubs so a chain of Hubs can be created for "_relaying_" content.
-(Useful for load balancing or traversing public and private networks.)
+* __Many Hubs:__ Hubs can send updates to other Hubs so a chain of Hubs can be created, which is useful for load balancing or traversing public and private networks.

 <br/>
 <a name="1."></a>